MicrosoftDocs/win32/desktop-src/EventLog/reporting-an-event.md

 ---
-Description: 'To report events, you must first define the events in a message text file.
+Description: To report events, you must first define the events in a message text file.
 For details on writing a message text file, see Message Text Files.
-The following shows the message text file used in this example.' ms.assetid: 'ace31e17-a638-414f-8518-9b944118047b'
+The following shows the message text file used in this example. ms.assetid: ace31e17-a638-414f-8518-9b944118047b
 title: Reporting Events
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Reporting Events